LayersOfAbstraction/Pitcher/docs/AWS_SQL_Server_Container_Hosting_Strategy.md

 ## Initializing development

-Here's some advise the Bing AI gave me:
+Here's some advise the Bing AI gave me in terms of having a good developer workflow:

 > 1. Here’s a simple workflow:
 >